Dashboard

 In Simple mode, forms appear in the order they were signed.
 Tapping a form opens the review dialog so providers can verify information and apply their signature.

-The following elements appear in both views: the greeting header, Getting Started checklist, Birthdays banner, and app review prompt.
+The following elements appear in both views: the greeting header, Getting Started checklist, and app review prompt.

 Getting Started Checklist